Ingrid Steen

 Ingrid Steen (born December 12, 1967, in Trondheim) is a Norwegian team handball player and Olympic medalist.
 She received silver medals at the 1988 Summer Olympics in Seoul with the Norwegian national team, and at the 1992 Summer Olympics in Barcelona.
 Ingrid Steen played 161 games for the national team during her career, scoring 588 goals.

 She was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 2011.

+Her sister Pia Steen was also a handballer and her brother Christian Steen was a footballer.